jfjlaros/demultiplex/README.md

 headers, the classical Illumina headers and the newer HiSeq X headers.
 These headers are detected automatically.

-The most common way to demultiplex is by providing a list of barcodes.
+Demultiplexing is done with the `demux` subcommand by providing a list of barcodes.
 The barcodes file is formatted as follows:

     name sequence